 Two sculptures are located in the area along the channel between the Loomis Street boat launch and the Coast Guard Station, an area designated as the Ludington Maritime Heritage Park.
 "Sport Fishing"

 is sponsored by Carol Polston in memory of her late husband Barry, an avid fisherman.
 It was created by artist Bryce Pettit of Durango, Colorado, who also did "Flights of Learning" at the library.
 "The Abbey"

 was a Great Lakes Schooner, built in Ludington in the late 1800s.
 The double-masted vessel made excursions between Ludington and Chicago, and eventually sank off Portage Lake Pier.
 This sculpture was designed by Tyson Snow of Utah and sponsored by Jack and Shirley Rasmussen.

 was created by Colette Pitcher and donated by Dr. Terry and Sandy Luxford.
 This sculpture. erected on the grounds of the Mason County Sheriff's Office, pays tribute to the law enforcement personnel who have served the citizens of Mason County.

 which features two children under an umbrella was also created by sculptor Tyson Snow.
-It is located in the central fountain area of Ludington Rotary Park in downtown Ludington, and was among improvements and upgrades to the park designed and underwritten by the Ludington Rotary Club.
+It is located in the central fountain area of Ludington Rotary Park in downtown Ludington, and was among improvements and upgrades to the park designed and coordinated by the Ludington Rotary Club through a donations campaign.

 Several of the sculptures have scanner codes so people can use their smart phones to access information about each piece...making the journey on the Mason County Sculpture Trail that much more enjoyable.
 More sculptures are planned for the future in Ludington and surrounding communities.